Alfred Eisenstaedt

 Alfred Eisenstaedt (December 6, 1898 – August 23, 1995) was a German-born American photographer and photojournalist.
 He began his career in Germany prior to World War II but achieved prominence as a staff photographer for Life magazine after moving to the U.S. Life featured more than 90 of his pictures on its covers, and more than 2,500 of his photo stories were published.

 Among his most famous cover photographs was V-J Day in Times Square, taken during the V-J Day celebration in New York City, showing an American sailor kissing a nurse in a "dancelike dip" which "summed up the euphoria many Americans felt as the war came to a close", in the words of his obituary.
 He was "renowned for his ability to capture memorable images of important people in the news" and for his candid photographs taken with a small 35mm Leica camera, typically with natural lighting.

 Early life

 Eisenstaedt was born in Dirschau (Tczew) in West Prussia, Imperial Germany in 1898.
 His family was Jewish and moved to Berlin in 1906.
 Eisenstaedt was fascinated by photography from his youth and began taking pictures at age 11 when he was given his first camera, an Eastman Kodak Folding Camera with roll film.
-He later served in the German Army's artillery during World War I and was wounded in 1918.
-While working as a belt and button salesman in the 1920s in Weimar Germany, Eisenstaedt began taking photographs as a freelancer for the Pacific and Atlantic Photos' Berlin office in 1928.
-The office was taken over by the Associated Press in 1931.
+He served in the German Army's artillery during World War I and was wounded in 1918.
+While working as a belt and button salesman in the 1920s in Weimar Germany, Eisenstaedt began taking photographs in 1928 as a freelancer for the Pacific and Atlantic Photos' Berlin office, which was taken over by the Associated Press in 1931.